Head - India Climate Leaders

 The Role:

-The India Climate Leaders (ICL) initiative aims to cultivate and empower climate leaders among high net-worth individuals in India.
-This initiative is driven by the need to align with India's ambitious mitigation targets, development priorities, and advocate for accelerated climate funding and action.
-The goal is to in still a climate leadership mindset through tactical interventions, knowledge exchange, and targeted support.
+The India Climate Leaders (ICL) program aims to cultivate and empower climate leaders among high net-worth individuals in India.
+This initiative is driven by the need to align with India's ambitious mitigation targets, development priorities, and advocate for accelerated climate funding and integrated action.

-As the ICL Lead, you will play a pivotal role in engaging with philanthropists and business leaders, to cultivate India's pioneering climate leaders.
+As the Head of ICL, you will play a pivotal role in engaging with philanthropists and business leaders, to cultivate India's pioneering climate philanthropic leaders and help them move to action/giving at scale.
 This involves identifying and engaging with ultra-high-net-worth philanthropists to build a robust foundation for climate action.
-Responsibilities include developing long-term strategic goals, identifying and building appropriate knowledge products and public goods for the climate donor ecosystem in India, creating giving opportunities, managing donor relationships, and leading the team.
+Responsibilities include developing long-term strategic goals, identifying, and building appropriate knowledge products and public goods for the climate donor ecosystem in India, creating giving opportunities appropriate for domestic donors (based on work by CSO partners and the ICC’s Sectors team) managing donor relationships, engaging experienced climate donors globally to interact with Indian families, and leading the team.

-The ICL Lead will collaborate closely with ICC's Senior Leadership, offering support and mentorship to the ICL team.
+The Head of ICL will collaborate closely with ICC's Senior Leadership, offering support and mentorship to the ICL team.
 They will act as a vital internal and external liaison, connecting team members, funders, and core partners.
 They will be responsible for driving a set of clear outcomes, including:

 1. Climate Philanthropist Engagement: